Generalized Clockwork Theory: Introduction

 Considering the UV theory, we show that these beyond nearest neighbors interactions correspond to higher order derivatives in a 5D picture in section $3$.
 In section $4$, we generalize the CW mechanism to non-abelian global groups, and specifically to the $O(N)$ vector model.

 Second, the CW has been realized in the supersymmetric context in \cite{Kaplan:2015fuy}.
 The idea is to get CW with SUSY vacuum, from which one can start model building by breaking SUSY.
 We discuss the supersymmetric CW in section $5$, and try to embed it in supergravity (SUGRA).
 The SUGRA behavior turns out to be very different than the global SUSY case.
-An immediate generalization to supergravity (SUGRA) with canonical K\"ahler potential, preserves the $U(1)_{CW}$, but gives VEVs to additional fields, yielding an AdS supesymmetric vacuum.
+An immediate generalization to supergravity (SUGRA) with canonical K\"ahler potential, preserves the $U(1)_{CW}$, but gives vevs to additional fields, yielding an AdS supesymmetric vacuum.
 The AdS minimum is controlled by the CW coupling.
 The vacuum is lifted to a Minkowski SUSY vacuum by adding a constant term to the superpotential.

 Alternatively, using a stabilizer field leads to $N$ flat directions or CW that its energy scale is parametrically the cosmological constant.
 Instead, we offer a shift symmetric CW superpotential such that the resulting F-term scalar potential has the CW form with SUSY Minkowski minimum.
+We then demonstrate how to break SUSY to a dS without breaking $U(1)_{CW}$ by introducing a spurion superfield.
+Furthermore, we show that breaking SUSY within the CW sector forces the massless CW mode to be the SUSY breaking direction.
+Then, no residual $U(1)_{CW}$ is left.
+Avoiding this conclusion requires the inclusion of additional parameters and is transparent once we move to the mass basis.